- Search The Registry

 - My Account

-Ironically, it was during this time that his travels to different jobs on segregated buses throughout the segregated south exposed him to the Freedom Rides.
+Ironically, during this time, his travels to different jobs on segregated buses throughout the segregated south exposed him to the Freedom Rides.
 The Freedom Rides were mounted to reverse segregation in these areas, and his experience further spurred his activism.
 In 1963, Chaney joined the Congress of Racial Equality (CORE).
 One year later, he joined his home state’s branch of the Student Nonviolent Coordinating Committee (SNCC) and the NAACP to form the Council of Federated Organizations (COFO) to launch a massive voter registration and desegregation campaign in Mississippi.

-The state was hostile to integration and civil rights activism, and the state paid spies to compile lists of citizens suspected of any kind of involvement.
+The state was hostile to integration and civil rights activism, and the state paid spies to compile lists of citizens suspected of involvement.
 They also tracked all northerners who entered the state to work on civil rights.
 The Ku Klux Klan was firmly rooted in this part of the state.

-But a journalist, Jerry Mitchell had written extensively about the case.
+But a journalist, Jerry Mitchell, had written extensively about the case.
 With a schoolteacher, Barry Bradford, and a few of his students, new evidence was developed, new witnesses were found, and the State was pressured to take action.
 A new trial was called.
 When the trial opened on January 7, 2005, Edgar Ray Killen, once an outspoken white supremacist nicknamed the "Preacher," pleaded "Not Guilty" to Chaney's murder.
-Fannie Lee Chaney and Carolyn Goodman, mothers of two of the civil rights workers, were the last witnesses for the prosecution.
+Fannie Lee Chaney and Carolyn Goodman, mothers of two civil rights workers, were the last witnesses for the prosecution.
 The jury found Killen guilty of manslaughter on June 20, 2005, and he was sentenced to 60 years in prison.